 In Fig. 2, this solution is shown as the curve g-l and solution (\ref{PT1}) as the curve g-c.
-Of course, such correspondence between the formulae and the curves is only qualitative: the above analysis evidences that the curves g-l and g-c should be close.
-For Fig. 2, we use parameter $\xi= 9.69$ corresponding to neon.
+Of course, such correspondence between the formulae and the curves is only qualitative.
+For Fig. 2 we use parameter $\xi= 9.69$ corresponding to neon.
 In this case, the parameter $f=7$ is chosen so that curve (\ref{PT2}) lies above curve (\ref{PT1}), and the slope of curve (\ref{PT2}) at $T\rightarrow T_{3}$ is less than that of curve (\ref{PT1}).
 As a result, curves (\ref{PT1}) and (\ref{PT2}) are similar to experimental curves g-c and g-l, respectively.
 The exact curves g-l and g-c can significantly differ from those presented in Fig. 2, because the corrections $s_{2}$ and $v_{2}$ were taken into account in a rough model form.
 However, this analysis is sufficient to show that the solutions of such type correctly describe experimental curves g-l and g-c.
-The second conclusion is that though the corrections $s_{2}$ and $v_{2}$ separate the curves g-l and g-c, this difference should be small.
-For example, at $\tilde{T}= 0.1$ we have $P_{gl}/P_{gc}=e^{\tilde{T}^{3}-\tilde{T}^{f}}\approx 1.001$, according to relations (\ref{PT1}) and (\ref{PT2}) with $f=7$.
+The second important conclusion is that though the corrections $s_{2}$ and $v_{2}$ separate the curves g-l and g-c, \textit{these curves should be close.} For example, at $\tilde{T}= 0.1$ we have $P_{gl}/P_{gc}=e^{\tilde{T}^{3}-\tilde{T}^{f}}\approx 1.001$, according to relations (\ref{PT1}) and (\ref{PT2}) with $f=7$.

-It is significant that the slopes of the experimental $P(T)$ curves g-l (at $T> T_{3}$) and g-c (at $T< T_{3}$) near the triple point are very close: in particular, for inert elements \cite{glazov}.
+It is significant that, for inert elements, the slopes of the experimental $P(T)$ curves g-l (at $T> T_{3}$) and g-c (at $T< T_{3}$) near the triple point are very close \cite{glazov}.
 This agrees with our conclusion that these curves should be close at $T\leq T_{3}$.